 House of the Blackheads

-The House of the Blackheads was built in the 14th century for the Brotherhood of Blackheads, a guild for young unmarried German merchants in Riga.
-The building is no longer open to the public, however the outside is still pretty spectacular.
+Located on Rātslaukums (Town Hall Square), the House of the Blackheads was built in the 14th century for the Brotherhood of Blackheads, a guild for young unmarried German merchants in Riga, and is undoubtedly one of the most beautiful buildings in Riga.

 The Nativity of Christ Cathedral

 The Nativity of Christ Cathedral (Latvian – Kristus Piedzimšanas pareizticīgo katedrāle) is a magnificent Orthodox Cathedral built when Latvia was still a part of the Russian empire.
 The elaborate golden exterior and interior are well worth a visit.

 Climb the city’s peaks and find one of the best vantage points in Riga.

 There are plenty of fun and unique activities to do in Riga, so make sure you make the most of them…

 Riga Central Market was opened in 1930 as the largest and most advanced marketplace in Europe.
 The market is still located close to Old Town on the bank of the river inside a series of old military airship hangars.

 The majority of the produce in the market is grown in Latvia and homemade, with five main areas; vegetables, dairy, meat, fish and gastronomy products.
 There is also an outdoor area where you can pick up clothes and souvenirs.

 Even if you’re not planning on doing your weekly shop, like the majority of locals you will see there, it’s still worth popping by to grab some sweet and savoury homemade pastries to eat on the go, or even stop for a local beer at one of the small bars located inside the market.